Your Guide to the Best Smooth Hummus You Can Make or Eat.

 Hummus-talk surfaces in my casual conversation all over the place, as it did when I was talking with the food editor of the Washington Post at a conference last spring.
 I lingered on the delights of a thick, rich, ultra-smooth homemade hummus that requires that every one of its few ingredients be at the top of its game.
 Joe asked me to write this down for his people, Washington Post readers, which landed in the paper and an online chat.

 The chickpeas.
 Peeled of their skins.
-I love the pre-peeled chickpeas I’ve sourced so much that they inspired me to launch the online shop Maureen Abood Market, primarily so I could share them with you.
-They are a national treasure, and we can’t keep them on the shelves!
+I love the pre-peeled chickpeas (you won’t find anywhere but here) so much that they inspired me to launch the online shop Maureen Abood Market, primarily so I could share them with you.
+They are a treasure, and we can’t keep them on the shelves!

 The tahini.
-We’ve all had bitter, sludgy tahini.
+We’ve all had bitter, sludgy, separated tahini.
 It’s no good and makes hummus and anything it touches just okay rather than luscious and delicious and special.
-Try Joyva (it’s in a can), Soom, Al Wadi, and my favorite (after tasting and testing enough tahini to fill Little Traverse Bay), Lebanon Valley.
-Shake it often and your tahini will last more than a year.
+After tasting and testing enough tahini to fill Little Traverse Bay, I recommend Soom, Al Wadi, and Lebanon Valley.
+Shake the jar often.
+Your tahini will last more than a year in the pantry.

 The lemon.
 Fresh-squeezed, nothing but.
 Period.
 The end.